Board of Directors Composition and Member Selection Policy

 2. Purpose

-The purpose of this Policy is to ensure that the composition of the Company’s Board of Directors and that the proposed appointments of directors of the Company are based on a prior analysis of the composition and needs of such corporate decision-making body and promote the attainment of a multi-layered, independent, appropriate and balanced composition as a whole.
+The purpose of this Policy is to ensure that the composition of the Company’s Board of Directors and that the proposed appointments of directors of the Company are based on a prior analysis of the composition and needs of such corporate decision-making body, on favouring equality between men and women, and on promoting the attainment of a multifaceted, independent, appropriate and balanced composition as a whole.

 3. Skills Matrix